 "Trends influence my design work as they provide the spark for new idea generation.
 Whether studying colour trends, fashion from the leading couture houses, art or architecture, I incorporate elements of the trend using my own design aesthetic, never copying.

 As an example, I love the tactility of textiles and they play a key role in many of the expressions I create.
 I study textile trends and artists and incorporate my interpretation of the trend.
 For inspiration, I may review a historical trend and re-invent it with elements of the new trend.
-Trends provide the transformational inspiration for me in further developing my floral expression.
+Trends provide the transformational inspiration for me in further developing my floral expression."

+"In my personal life, name it clothes, decoration, books or etc I don't like to follow trends at all.
+However, I like to learn them in order to see what people in general react to.
+It's mostly the same for my designs.
+Of course, I read about the colour and design trends but I don't believe that trends are that much significant in floral design.
+I always prefer to be the purple cow if I can.
 For the events that I had worked for I was lucky to collaborate with the event designers who were eagerly looking for new and different ideas.
 I personally believe that our materials do have their own character and we should show the necessary respect to their existence.
 Shortly, I can say that trends may be used as a starting point or reference but it's better to leave them where they belong if one would like to express his/her feelings and unique creativity."

-But to be honest, floristry trends widely used in the rest of the Europe to our country come not so fast.
+"Trends are some guidelines that has to be taken into consideration.
+Whether the trend influences your design or not depends on different factors.
+It depends on what, why, where, for whom, when, etc. you want to create.
+If it’s wedding flowers the bride is the main person who chooses the color.
+If the girl dreamed about this day since a childhood and wanted it pink, it just has to be pink.
+And it doesn’t matter that the Pantone color of the year is classic blue or living coral.
+If the flowers are arranged for official purposes you usually do not chase the trends yourself.
+But knowing trends is important, because it helps to grow your floristry understandings, worldview and expertise, which are essentials for us as professionals.
+For me trends are the inspiration to create something new.But to be honest, floristry trends widely used in the rest of the Europe to our country come not so fast.
 Ideas that I bring home traveling to international floral events are not always understood from the very beginning.
 People like novelty, but it doesn‘t make sense if you can not understand it.
 Lithuania has restored its independence just few decades ago, so you can imagine that before that we didn’t have a chance to get even acquainted with the amazing products from international floral market.
 But I am happy that flowers are picking their path to our houses and celebrations more and more widely.
-And our people want to stand out, to be colorful, to perceive the beauty.
+And our people want to stand out, to be colourful, to perceive the beauty.
 People get to know flowers and their trends more and more and this allows me as a floral designer to release my imagination and creativity."

-The trends that I follow are: fashion, interiors, technology, color, and general consumer behavior.I have recently been inspired to create table-scapes, which refer to overall décor and design for a dinner table.
+The definition of a trend is a general movement in which something is developing or changing.
+Trends are always dynamic and fluid.
+We are currently in the middle of a major shift in human behavior, needs and desires.The trends that I follow are: fashion, interiors, technology, color, and general consumer behavior.I have recently been inspired to create table-scapes, which refer to overall décor and design for a dinner table.
 Dining at home and reconnecting with friends at a social distance reflect our current reality.
 The floral designs I am creating during this special time are seasonal, moody, happy, sunny and thoughtful.
 The flowers that I choose deliberately complement the whole table; including the linens, glassware, cutlery, and the food served."